gr0uch0dev/gr0uch0dev.github.io/Readme.md

 After the changes are made in the docker container we can commit to a new image `docker commit <containerID> <nameOfNewImage>`

-Use the newly created one
+We can then use the new image just created
 `docker run -it  --volume="$PWD:/srv/jekyll" -p 4000:4000 <nameOfNewImage> /bin/bash`

 Or to start the server at running use the following command